-EC applications were first developed in the early 1970s with innovations such as M. Mason on Stransfer (EFT), whereby funds could be routed electronically M. Mason organization to another.
-However, the use of these applications is another in the early sectronic date in the early sector early sect electronic data interchange (EDI), a technology used to electronically transfer routine documents, which expanded electronic transfers from financial transactions to other types of transaction processing.
+EC applications were first developed in the early 1970s with innovations such as Electronic funds Transfer (EFT), whereby funds could be routed electronically from one organization to another.
+However, the use of these applications was limited to corporations, financial institutions, and a few other daring businesses.
+Then came electronic data interchange (EDI), a technology used to electronically transfer routine documents, which expanded electronic transfers from financial transactions to other types of transaction processing.
 EDI enlarged the pool of participating companies from financial institutions to manufacturers, retailers, services, and many types of businesses.
 Such systems were called interorganisational system (IOS) applications and their strategic value to businesses has been widely recognized.
 More new EC applications followed, ranging from travel reservation systems to stock trading.
 The Internet began life as an experiment by the US. government in 1969, and its initial users were a largely technical audience of government agencies and academic researchers and scientists.
 When the Internet became commercialized and users began flocking to participate in the World Wide Web in the early 1990s, the term electronic commerce was coined applications rapidly expanded.
 A large number of so-called dotcoms, or Internet start-ups, also appeared.
 One reason for this rapid expansion was the development of new networks, protocols, and EC software.
 The other reason was the increase in competition and other business pressures.

 Since 1995, Internet users have witnessed the development of many innovative applications, ranging from online direct sales to e-learning experiences.
 Almost every medium- and large-sized organization in the world now has a Web site, and most large U.S. corporations have comprehensive portals through which employees.
 Employees and business partners, and the public can access corporate information.
 Many of these sites contain tens of thousand of pages and links.
-In 1999, the emphasis of EC shifted from B2B, and in 2001 from B2B to B2E, c-commerce, e-government, e-learning and mcommerce.
+In 1999, the emphasis of EC shifted from B2B, and in 2001 from B2B to B2E, c-commerce, e-government, e-learning and m-commerce.